Nissan Elgrand: Second generation (E51; 2002)

-Windshield: There were several windshield options available, ranging from a standard fit, through to a water repellent, laser-etched, tinted screen.
-The water repellent screens have a holographic sticker to identify this additional option.

 Nissan Elgrand, Autech Elgrand Enchante (2002–)

 JDM models went on sale on 21 May 2002.
 Early Nissan Elgrand models include XL, X, VG (4/5-doors), V, and Highway Star.
 Early Elgrand Enchant models included VG, V, and Highway Star.
 All model ranges can be configured with a removable second-row seat or Step Type.

 Elgrand XL

 This was the top of the range model, with many additional options fitted as standard.
 It came with a full leather 7-seat interior, 8 speaker sound system, which included Sony MiniDISC, keyless entry, Carwings, reversing camera, two TV screens, folding wing mirrors and heated driver and passenger seats.

 Out of the complete range of Elgrand, this was also very heavy at 2.2 tons.
 Rider versions being the lightest version as it was originally conceived as a sports model, so had a lot of the additional features removed in view of reducing the weight/power ratio for the vehicle.